GJ 3634: Planetary system

 GJ 3634 has one confirmed planet in orbit: GJ 3634 b.
-The planet was called a Super-Earth by its discoverers because of its mass, which was deduced to be 8.4 times that of Earth's and 0.02 times that of Jupiter's.
+The planet was called a super-Earth by its discoverers because of its mass, which was deduced to be 8.4 times that of Earth's and 0.02 times that of Jupiter's.
 GJ 3634 b has an extremely short orbital period, orbiting GJ 3634 every 2.64561 days.
 The planet orbits near to its star, and is at an average distance of 0.0287 AU away.
 It has an orbital eccentricity of 0.08, meaning that its orbit is very circular.

 The initial study into the system suggests that a second planet in the inner system is unlikely.
-The discoverers of GJ 3634 b, however, noted the signal of a secondary body of an unknown nature that most likely orbits GJ 3634 every 200 days with a mass that is at most double that of Neptune.
+The discoverers of GJ 3634 b, however, noted the possible signal of a secondary body of an unknown nature that most likely orbits GJ 3634 with a period longer than 200 days and a mass that is at least double that of Neptune.